ROI Maximization in Stochastic Online Decision-Making: Setting and Notation

-For each policy $(\durationrm,\accept)\in \Pol$ and all tasks $n$, we let the learner reject any \mutation{} regardless of the outcome of the sampling.
-Formally, the learner can always run the policy $(\durationrm, 0)$, where the second component of the pair is the decision identically equal to zero.
+For each policy $(\durationrm,\accept)\in \Pol$ and all tasks $n$, we allow the agent to reject the \mutation{} $\mu_n$ regardless of the outcome of the sampling.
+Formally, the agent can always run the policy $(\durationrm, 0)$, where the second component of the pair is the decision identically equal to zero (i.e., the rule ``always reject'').